WeitaoLu/Todolist_react/README.md

-The todolist based on Modern js basically realizes all the functions of todomvc.
+# The todolist based on Modern js ，basically realizes all the functions of app Todomvc.

 The attempt to use loacalstorage to record the array failed.
 You can record the update of the list and save it, but it will not be initialized.
 Delete this part of the code.
 Route filtering is not implemented